DC Comics Bombshells: Characters

-Batwoman - In the 1930s, Kate Kane was an "adventurer".
+Batwoman: In the 1930s, Kate Kane was an "adventurer".
 She kept her father's company afloat in the depression and fought in the Spanish Civil War with her then girlfriend, Renee Montoya.
 In 1940s, Kate is "The Batwoman" a vigilante inspiring hope in Gotham City.
 She was named after the bat and baseball uniform she uses to fight crime in.
 She is recruited by Amanda Waller to enlist in the Bombshells war effort.

-Wonder Woman - Diana Prince was first introduced in the series as she disrupted an air raid between US troops and an unidentified opponent because they were causing unintentional harm to Themyscira.
+Wonder Woman: Diana Prince was first introduced in the series as she disrupted an air raid between US troops and an unidentified opponent because they were causing unintentional harm to Themyscira.
 Diana soon meets Steve Trevor and cultivates a need to protect him from his impending execution for harming Themyscira.
 With the help of Mera, Aquawoman, Diana helps Steve escape.
 Diana soon joins the United States Army corps and fights against Germany.

-Supergirl and Stargirl - Kortni Duginova and Kara Starikov were raised together as sisters after Kara's Kryptonian pod landed in Russia.
+Supergirl and Stargirl: Kortni Duginova and Kara Starikov were raised together as sisters after Kara's Kryptonian pod landed in Russia.
 Their parents believed they were "like the twin Goddesses-made where the sky met the Earth.
 We are blessed by the creatures of the Forest and the creatures of the sky, she says.
 Her little fallen stars".
-After their parents met unfortunate circumstances, Kortni and Kara lived in the Dormitory For Daughters of the Workers’ Revolution and had dreams of flying for the Night Witches, "the most terrifying bombers of the Soviet Air Force".
+After their parents met unfortunate circumstances, Kortni and Kara lived in the Dormitory For Daughters of the Workers' Revolution and had dreams of flying for the Night Witches, "the most terrifying bombers of the Soviet Air Force".
 At an enlistment exam, Kara's Kryptonian powers were revealed and the sisters were turned into propaganda for Russia's war effort.
 Kara is described as "the wonder of Soviet science-the supergirl walks among us!
 A gift from the heavens, to favor the motherland in crushing her enemies" in a Russian newsreel.
 Kortni is described as "armed with the strength of the revolutionary soviet cosmonaut program—the Stargirl wields the cosmic staff.
 A design pioneered by comrade Ipati Dugin, the Stargirl's distinguished father".

-Zatanna - In Germany, Zatanna is held captive by The Joker's Daughter.
+Zatanna: In Germany, Zatanna is held captive by the Joker's Daughter.
 She performs in a cabaret singing songs embedded with her signature magic.
 Zatanna meets John Constantine and in order to save his life, she transforms him into a rabbit.
 Zatanna is forced to aid the Joker's Daughter by summoning a beast called the Tenebrus, who will bring about destruction.
-She conspires with Constantine on how to successfully revolt against the Joker's Daughter, yet her affection for him is constantly used against her.
+She conspires with Constantine on how to successfully revolt against Joker's Daughter, yet her affection for him is constantly used against her.

-The Batgirls - Harper Row has a chance encounter with Batwoman where she aids in stopping a crime.
+The Batgirls: Harper Row has a chance encounter with Batwoman where she aids in stopping a crime.
 Batwoman leaves Harper her Bat, which inspires Harper to form the Batgirls with her best friends and coworkers, Nell Little and Kathy Duquesne.
 The trio quickly grows in ranks as Bette Kane, Alysia Yeoh, and Felicity Smoak join them.
 The Batgirls stop corruption from running rampant in an orphanage to rescue Harper's brother Cullen and come across Tim Drake.
 They both join their ranks as well.